 My journey to marketing started off in sales.
-This question was drilled into us every time we picked up the phone.
+The question of "How did you hear about us?" was drilled into the sales team every time we picked up the phone.
 It was up there with “can I take your name” in terms of priority.

 This was my first job as a Sales Exec at the Royal Armouries and 20 years on, I still take an enquiry with those details.
 How they heard about Doo, so I know where I get my business from and where to keep spending my money.

-For me, it’s simple but I am surprised at how many people fit into three different categories on this.
+For me, it’s simple but for some it’s not.
+People fit into three different categories on this.

 - They don’t ask the question.